jasminepvo/100devs/journal.md

 - Remove the whitespaces with .split('').join('')
 - Remove the whitespaces with replace('')

-• In regards to making 3 simple sites with API, I've decided to make 1 site with 3 API's instead :)
+• In regards to making 3 simple sites with API, I've decided to make 1 site with 3 API's instead :) I learned a lot in this process and documented everything on the repository.
+I also learned good documentation!
+I'm happy with my site and I'll probably come back to use it myself on some days. <br>

 ---